What's new in CTE?

 High school students must earn 3 science credits to graduate.

 **VERY IMPORTANT** When a student meets the requirement it does not take away the number of credits that need to be earned for graduation.
 This just allows the student to meet their 3rd science requirement without taking 3 science classes.
 The requirement will be met by finishing the CTE program.
-A student will then have an extra credit their senior year that they can take another CTE class, college class, or take advantage of the student-to-work program.

 Career and Technical Education Programs and Snowflake High School